 .elementor-889 .elementor-element.elementor-element-fc5bdc0 .uc-ajax-search__input-wrapper{ gap: 0px; } .latestPost .ue-meta-data{ margin-top: 20px !important; }

-Published January 8, 2024
+Published September 8, 2024

 product walkthrough title orange background and cartoon with phone and onboarding product walkthroughs

 Imagine this: You’ve invested significant time, effort, resources, and money into creating the perfect platform.
-But as soon as your users open the platform, they don’t know where to start or what to do, and they may not understand the value of your solution.
+However, as soon as your users open the platform, they don’t know where to start or what to do, and they may not understand the value of your solution.

-This confusing onboarding process can lead to high churn and low retention rates.
-No business wants to experience this!
+This confusing onboarding process can lead to high churn and low retention rates; no business wants to experience this!

 But first,